 2007 – Present; University of the West of England, Bristol studying BSc (Hons)Product Design Technology

 Cedyrn Creative, Waitrose Petrol Station, Coleg Gwent – All part time summer jobs.
 From 2008 – Present; BLOODHOUND SSC – my first full time job!

 BLOODHOUND SSC (Super Sonic Car)

-Getting asked an unusual or difficult question.
+Favourite thing to do in science Getting asked an unusual or difficult question.
 I often get a lot of questions, but the more thought provoking ones are always more fun to answer, and often get me thinking too!

 Hey!
 I’m Hywel (pronounced How-well), I’m a design engineer working on the BLOODHOUND project.
 I started off work here as an industrial placement from the University of the West of England (UWE), but am now working full time for the project, aiming to continue on here when I finish my degree.

 The BLOODHOUND Project is Britain’s attempt to break the World Land Speed Record (LSR) by building and running a car capable of reaching 1000mph on land.

 The current record is held by Thrust SSC at 763mph, so we are aiming for a massive jump ahead of that.
 The car is powered by an EJ200 Jet Engine from a Eurofighter Typhoon and the UK’s largest ever Hybrid Rocket – going from 0 to 1000 in just 42 seconds.